lisp-mirror/eql5-android/build-eql5/README-ANDROID.txt

 This will compile all supported eql5 libs (I'm assuming you already went through '../README-PREPARE.txt').

-- copy all files from this directory to your eql5 desktop installation:
+- copy all files from this directory to your eql5 desktop installation, and switch to it:

   $ cp * ~/eql5/src/
+  $ cd ~/eql5/src

 Edit file 'android-make.lisp' and adapt the path to your 'EQL5-symbols.lisp' file (first line); then do: